aezell314/Predicting_Hospital_Closures/README.md

 # Predicting US Hospital and Clinic Closures

-This project combines financial health, operational metrics, and local demographic data to predict the likelihood that a US hospital or clinic will close within the next 5 or 10 years.
-We will use XGBoost or Random Forest to analyze 5- and 10-year longitudinal data, looking at features including operating margins, patient volume, ownership structure (for-profit vs. non-profit), and regional population changes.
+This project combines financial health, operational metrics, and local demographic data to predict the likelihood that a rural US acute care hospital will close within the next 5 or 10 years.
+I'll use XGBoost or Random Forest to analyze 5- and 10-year longitudinal data, looking at features including operating margins, patient volume, ownership structure (for-profit vs. non-profit), and regional population changes.

-Possible datasets to use:
+Key datasets:

 1. Core Hospital Financial & Operational Data (CMS) \
 The Centers for Medicare & Medicaid Services (CMS) provides the most comprehensive data on hospital financial health.